prataprc/prataprc.github.io.v1/_contents/C-spartan-among-languages.rst

 two languages in their mind and very many architectures along with that.

 *Portability*.
-A programmer in 1980s would have made portability as a winning advantage for C language, but the wheel of history have turned the table around.
+A programmer in 1980s would have made portability as a winning advantage for C language.
 Faster processors, mature virtual machines, dynamic translation have made languages Python, Haskell, Java and Erlang as reasonable options for programmers.
-There is a section which cover some of the “features” in C language that makes it less portable ;).
+There is a section which cover some of the "features" in C language that makes it less portable ;).

 *Undefined features*.
 If you get a chance, compile and run the following code snippet on Irix, GCC and sparc machines.
 You will know what "Undefine feature"